-The curriculum is designed to produce osteopathic primary care physicians who are skilled both in health promotion and illness prevention and in the delivery of illness care.
+The curriculum is designed to produce osteopathic primary care physicians who are skilled in health promotion and illness prevention as well as the delivery of illness care.

-In order to educate this type of physician, the basic and clinical science foundations of the curriculum are augmented by a strong program in human behavior and community medicine in the Integrated Clinical Medicine (ICM) course.
+In order to educate this type of physician, the basic and clinical science foundations of the curriculum are augmented by a strong program in human behavior and community medicine in the Foundations of Doctoring and Experiences in Doctoring courses.
+Hospital clerkships continue to emphasize these same concepts in the setting of inpatient care with its attendant special needs and requirements.